Suffering kept silent is a heavy-weight on the soul but sharing the burden of pain with your community can be difficult if they don’t want to hear.

 Escaping abuse, home, friends, family and danger, means uncertainty of the future, and often the discovery and further victimization of the mother

 The last time I spanked my child was the first time I did.She was not quite 3 years old.
 I will never forget how her eyes and her tears made me feel.

 We know what we think of abusive Dads; but what do they think?
 How do physically abusive men percieve themselves as dads?
 And why?

 Think gender only applies when it’s family law, abortion, domestic violence or employment?
 Katherine Bartlett, professor of law at Duke, doesn’t.

 Maralee Maclean fights for justice for her daughter’s sexual abuse by her father.
 After experiencing this injustice she helps others find justice.

 It’s important for survivors and victims of abuse to have allies.
-To have a friend on their side when going through a rough time.
-Are you someone’s ally?
+A friend when going through a rough time.
+Do you know how to be an ally?